 There are countless uses for pickled onions.
-Tuck them into sandwiches, especially those with rich meats such as pulled pork; use them as a condiment to top tacos, bean dishes, and rich mayo-based salads such as potato or egg salad; toss them into lettuce salads, grain salads, and salads with sturdy greens such as kale.
-Their bright pink color, crunchy texture, and piquant flavor will perk up almost any dish.
+Tuck them into sandwiches, especially those with rich meats, like pulled pork; use them as a condiment to top tacos, bean dishes, and rich mayo-based salads, like potato or egg salad; toss them into lettuce salads, grain salads, and salads with sturdy greens, like kale.
+Their bright-pink color, crunchy texture, and piquant flavor will perk up almost any dish.
 They're also perfect for serving with sandwich and salad buffets at parties.

-At their most basic, pickled red onions are simply sliced onions that have been covered in a mixture of vinegar, salt and sugar, and allowed to marinate.
-It's a lot of fun to add additional spices and to customized the mixture to match your dish.
+At their most basic, pickled red onions are simply sliced onions that have been covered in a mixture of vinegar, salt, and sugar, and allowed to marinate.
+It's a lot of fun to add additional spices and to customize the mixture to match your dish.
 In the recipe below, I used my favorite mixture of flavorings, which includes fresh garlic and a chili for added oomph.
-You can leave them out or add additional selections such as a bay leaf, herbs like rosemary or oregano, orange peel, or cloves.
-Asian spices such as star anise, cinnamon, Szechuan pepper, and fresh ginger would also be a nice garnish for a rice-based stir fry or other Asian dish.
+You can leave them out or add additional selections, such as a bay leaf; herbs, like rosemary or oregano; orange peel; or cloves.
+Asian spices, such as star anise, cinnamon, Szechuan pepper, and fresh ginger, would also be a nice garnish for a rice-based stir-fry or other Asian dish.

 What You Need

-Slice the onions: Start 2 or 3 cups of water on to boil in a kettle.
-Peel and thinly slice the onion into approximately 1/4" moons.
+- Slice the onions: Start 2 or 3 cups of water on to boil in a kettle.
+Peel and thinly slice the onion into approximately 1/4-inch moons.
 Peel and cut the garlic clove in half.

 - Dissolve the sugar and salt: In the container you will be using to store the onions, add the sugar, salt, vinegar, and flavorings.
 Stir to dissolve.